-The office was under the hat, which read's "Premium Tex"
+The office was under the hat, which read's "Premium Tex" at one point

 In fact, for a time it was the biggest selling station in the state.
 But in the early 60's, a brand new interstate, I-5, started diverting traffic away from the station, and by the 80s it was out of business

 the boots are his and hers bathrooms, this is a novel concept for a roadside attraction bathroom!